 As a self-appointed social organizer for my remote working colleagues, I was lacking ideas this year to come up with anything special.
 So, what does one do?
 You ask around to find out how other virtual and remote teams are celebrating their Christmas party this year, of course.

 1) Angelina Ebeling, Founder & CEO at acework.io

 “We will throw a virtual Christmas party with our team.
 Since we are distributed across many time zones, the best way to include everyone is to make it a “Coffee and Cookie” get together.
 The typical alcohol-infused holiday party just isn’t practical when it’s 10 am for someone.

-“We have a number of remote employees (part-time and freelancers) and we celebrate Christmas and other events together over the internet.
+“We have several remote employees (part-time and freelancers) and we celebrate Christmas and other events together over the internet.
 We exchange recipes, virtual gifts, send out bonuses, play games like photo guessing, etc.”

 3) Simon Hansen, Founder & Blogger at Best Sports Lounge

 “As a digital entrepreneur, I rely heavily on a team of assistants, writers, and video editors that help create quality content.
-To make them feel motivated and express my gratitude for working well, I make sure to conduct a group call where we wish each other well and share messages with each other.
+To make them feel motivated and express my gratitude for working well, I make sure to conduct a group call where we wish each other well and share messages.
 This might be simple and small, but it’s the most sincere way to express your gratitude.”